 You can arrange to inspect orders at Halifax Customer First, contact: Planning services .

 To find out what trees are protected, see: Tree Preservation Orders and Conservation Areas (map).
 This shows the extent of TPOs that are in effect.
 It also shows the extent of Conservation Areas where trees are protected that have:

 Note: Formal notification is required before undertaking works.

 TPOs are registered as Local land charges.
 When buying a property, your solicitor will tell you if there is a TPO affecting the property.

 What do I do if I need to fell or prune the tree(s)?

-There are exceptions, such as, the tree is dead, dying or dangerous so the work needs to be taken quickly for safety reasons.
-We recommend you get advice first, contact: Planning services .
+There are exemptions from requiring consent, such as, the tree is dead or dangerous.
+We recommend you get advice first, please contact: Planning services .